Tamoxifen (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Keep using effective birth control for at least 2 months after you stop treatment.
+Birth control pills may not work as well to prevent pregnancy when used with this medicine.
+Use another form of birth control (including condoms or spermicide) along with your pills during treatment with this medicine and for 2 months after the last dose.

-- Make sure your doctor knows if you have liver disease, cataracts, eye or vision problems, hypercalcemia (high calcium in the blood), or high cholesterol or triglycerides (fat) in the blood.
+- Tell your doctor if you have liver disease, eye or vision problems (including cataracts), high cholesterol (fat) in the blood, or a history of stroke.

-- Your doctor will check your progress and the effects of this medicine at regular visits.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
-It is important for women to have regular gynecologic check-ups while taking tamoxifen.
+It is also important for women to have regular gynecologic check-ups while using this medicine.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.